MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-enums-and-structs.md

-enum Consent       |  A user's response when consent is requested to connect to a service endpoint. enum ContentFormat       |  Content format. enum ContentMarkAlignment       |  Alignment for content marks (content header or content footer). enum ContentState       |  Defines what state of the data is the application acting upon. enum ErrorType       | _Not yet documented._ enum HttpRequestType       |  HTTP request type. enum LogLevel       |  Different log levels used across the MIP SDK. enum ProtectionHandlerCreationOptions       |  Bit flags that dictate additional policy creation behavior. enum ProtectionType       |  Describes whether protection is based off a template or ad-hoc (custom) enum WatermarkLayout       |  Layout for watermarks. struct ApplicationInfo  |  A struct that includes application specific information. struct PublishingLicenseContext | Holds the details of a Publishing License used to create a protection handler.
+enum Consent       |  A user's response when consent is requested to connect to a service endpoint. enum ContentFormat       |  Content format. enum ContentMarkAlignment       |  Alignment for content marks (content header or content footer). enum DataState       |  Defines what state of the data is the application acting upon. enum ErrorType       | _Not yet documented._ enum HttpRequestType       |  HTTP request type. enum LogLevel       |  Different log levels used across the MIP SDK. enum ProtectionHandlerCreationOptions       |  Bit flags that dictate additional policy creation behavior. enum ProtectionType       |  Describes whether protection is based off a template or ad-hoc (custom) enum WatermarkLayout       |  Layout for watermarks. struct mip::ApplicationInfo  |  A struct that includes application specific information. struct mip::PublishingLicenseContext  |  Holds the details of a Publishing License used to create a protection handler.

 ## Enumerations (`mip`)

-### ActionSource enum
+### ActionSource

-Defines what triggered the SetLabel event
+Defines what triggered the SetLabel event.

  Values                         | Descriptions
 --------------------------------|---------------------------------------------